reliablyhq/documentation/docs/guides/slo/define-slos/index.md

 Note the `arn:` prefix.

-### Google Cloud Platform
+## Google Cloud Platform

 The Reliably CLI can currently fetch Service Level Indicators for **services that are attached to a Google Cloud Load Balancer**.
 You will thus need a load balancer set up to define and report SLOs for GCP.

-When defining a service with GCP as provider, you will be prompted with three questions.
+When defining a service with GCP as provider, you will be prompted with three questions to identify the service you want to monitor.
+You can get the service ID using the gcloud CLI or the Google Cloud Console.

 ![Screenshot of the questions asked by the CLI](./images/reliably-gcp-resource-id.png)

+### gcloud CLI

-The project ID can be found by running:
+The **project ID** can be found by running:

 ```console
 $ gcloud config get-value project